amandangol/reverie/README.md

 ## 🙏 Acknowledgments

 - Flutter team for the amazing framework
-- All contributors who have helped shape Reverie
 - The open-source community for their invaluable tools and libraries

 ## 📞 Support

 If you encounter any issues or have questions:
 - Open an issue in the GitHub repository
-- Contact us at support@reverie.app
+- Contact me personally at icrextha@gmail.com
 - Join our community forum

 ## 🌟 Why Choose Reverie?